 When you file either Chapter 7 or 13, an “automatic stay” is put into place under bankruptcy law.
 The automatic stay requires all collection activity against the debtor to stop immediately.
 The automatic stay is the quickest way stop creditor’s phone calls and stop creditor harassment.
-Creditors and collection agencies will not be able to contact you, garnish your wages, or repossess your property while the automatic stay is in effect.
-This stay is applicable to all creditors and none of your creditors can repossess any of your property during the time the automatic stay is in place.
+Creditors will not be able to contact you, garnish your wages, or repossess your property during the automatic stay.
+The stay is applicable to all creditors, none of them will be able to take any collection action.
 See bankruptcy law 11 U.S.C. § 362(a).

 In most cases, the automatic stay will remain in effect and stop creditor harassment until your bankruptcy case is discharged.
 The automatic stay is available under both Chapter 7 and Chapter 13 bankruptcy.
 If you are unsure about which Chapter is right for you speak with a bankruptcy attorney in your area.
 Florida Law Advisers, P.A. offers a free initial consultation for bankruptcy clients, to speak with a bankruptcy lawyer in Tampa click here.

-Although the automatic stay is usually in place during the life of your bankruptcy, it is automatically lifted as to all creditors once your case is closed out.
+Typically, the stay is automatically lifted for all creditors once your case is closed.
 See bankruptcy case Failla v.
 Citibank.
 For example, if you did choose to surrender your home, the secured creditor can start the foreclosure process on your home as soon as the stay is lifted at the end of your case without first having to seek approval from the bankruptcy court.
 However, the creditor will be unable to continue with the foreclosure process until the stay has been lifted.

 Stop Creditor Harassment With The Automatic Stay